yantavares/rust-book-notes/7-modules/README.md

 - Modules can be nested.
 - Modules can be public or private.
 - Modules can be accessed using the `use` keyword.
+- inside a module, basically everything is default private.
+- To make something public, use the `pub` keyword.
+- Although enums and structs are public by default, they are private inside modules.